Maria Theresa of Austria, Queen of Sardinia

-Maria Theresa of Austria (21 March 1801 – 12 January 1855) was Queen of Sardinia by marriage to King Charles Albert of Sardinia.
+Maria Theresa of Tuscany (21 March 1801 – 12 January 1855) was Queen of Sardinia by marriage to King Charles Albert of Sardinia.

 She was a daughter of Ferdinand III, Grand Duke of Tuscany and Luisa of Naples and Sicily.
 She was named after her great-grandmother Empress Maria Theresa.
 In 1817, she married Charles Albert of Sardinia and subsequently became the Queen of Sardinia upon her husband's accession to the throne in 1831.

 Life

 Early life

-Maria Theresia Franziska Josepha Johanna Benedikta (German) was a member of the Tuscan branch of the House of Habsburg-Lorraine, and an Archduchess of Austria and Princess of Bohemia, Hungary and Tuscany by birth.
+Maria Teresa Francesca Giuseppina Giovanna Benedetta was a member of the Tuscan branch of the House of Habsburg-Lorraine, and an Archduchess of Austria and Princess of Bohemia, Hungary and Tuscany by birth.
 She was born in Vienna during the exile of her parents and their many children, due to Napoleon Bonaparte's invasion of Tuscany.
 Her father was Ferdinand III, Grand Duke of Tuscany and her mother was Princess Luisa of Naples and Sicily, who died giving birth to a stillborn son one year after Maria Theresa's birth.

 In 1805, Ferdinand III was made Elector of the Electorate of Salzburg, and the family moved to Würzburg.

 Marriage

-Maria Theresa married in Florence on 30 September 1817 to Charles Albert of Sardinia.
+Maria Theresa married in Florence on 30 September 1817 to Charles Albert, prince of Carignano.
 A wedding mass was celebrated on 2 October in Florence Cathedral.
 In Italian, her name was Maria Teresa Francesca Giuseppa Giovanna Benedetta.
 From her marriage, she was known as the Princess of Carignano.

 She was described as innocent, naive and shy.

 In March 1820, an heir was born, followed by two more children, the latter of which died in infancy.
 In 1824, Charles Albert was recognised as heir to the throne by King Charles Felix.

 Queen of Sardinia

 Maria Theresa became Queen of Sardinia in 1831, when Charles Albert succeeded Charles Felix, who died without issue.

 During the reign of her spouse, Maria Theresa did not involve herself in state affairs, reportedly devoting her time solely to her family and religion.
 She was described as a strict Catholic but also as a spontaneous and affectionate family oriented person.

-A convinced Catholic, a fully converted fervent Italian Nationalist, and a new brand conservative who believed in checks and balances on royal power, she had a great influence on her eldest son on the new Italian throne.
+A convinced Catholic, a fully converted fervent Italian Nationalist, and a new brand conservative who believed in checks and balances on royal power, she had a great influence on her eldest son.

 Later life

 After the death of her husband in 1849 in Porto, the Queen mother, Maria Theresa, stopped appearing in public.

 While she never involved in politics as queen, she did engage in state affairs during the reign of her son.
-When the reforms against the priviligies of the Church was introduced by the Cavour government in 1854, she united with her daughter-in-law to pressure her son to prevent the reform with the argument that the reform was hostile against the Church and thus unacceptable for a Christian.
+When the reforms against the privileges of the Church was introduced by the Cavour government in 1854, she united with her daughter-in-law to pressure her son to prevent the reform with the argument that the reform was hostile against the Church and thus unacceptable for a Christian.
 The effort was, however, unsuccessful.

 She died in Turin, and is buried in the Basilica of Superga.